AlkalineSalts/warframe-database-query-tool/README.md

 An example of using the database is shown with relic_drops.

-relic_drops(Relic, Relic_State, Item, Probability).
+relic_drops(Relic, Item, Probability).

 Example usages:
-relic_drops('Axi A13 Relic', 'Intact', 'Orthos Prime Blueprint', 0.11)
+relic_drops("Axi A13 Relic (Intact)", "Orthos Prime Blueprint", 0.11)

-Stated as a question, this statement asks "Does An Axi A13 Relic that is Intact drop an Orthos Prime Blueprint at an 11% rate?".
+Stated as a question, this statement asks "Does an intact Axi A13 Relic drop an Orthos Prime Blueprint at an 11% rate?".
 If you want to determine something more general, variables can be added to show which conditions would make the statement true.

-For example, if you want to see the drops of an Intact Axi A13 Relic and don't want to see the percentage chance of the item dropping, the question would be formatted as: relic_drops('Axi A13 Relic', 'Intact', X, _).
+For example, if you want to see the drops of an Intact Axi A13 Relic and don't want to see the percentage chance of the item dropping, the question would be formatted as: relic_drops("Axi A13 Relic (Intact)", X, _).
-This question, in english, is asking "What items drop from an Axi A13 Relic that is Intact?".
+This question, in english, is asking "What items drop from an intact Axi A13 Relic?".

-If instead you do want to see the percentage chance, the question can be reformatted as: relic_drops('Axi A13 Relic', 'Intact', X, Y).
+If instead you do want to see the percentage chance, the question can be reformatted as: relic_drops("Axi A13 Relic (Intact)", X, Y).
 This is asking "What items drop from an Axi A13 Relic that is Intact and with what percent?".

 Prolog will give you one answer at a time.
 To see another answer, if it is present, type the ';' key.
 To stop prolog from providing answers, type '.'
 Once the question has either exhausted valid answers or the '.' key has been pressed, you will be allowed to ask another question.

 Prolog facts/rules:
-relic_drops(Relic, Relic_State, Item, Probability).
+relic_drops(Relic, Item, Probability).

 planet_mission(Planet, Mission).